Industrial Chimney Services

 To work effectively, minor maintenance can be carried out at the same time and more extensive repairs scheduled for a future outage.

-Atlas Access technicians & engineers are highly trained & competent to IRATA standards, the world leading rope access qualification required in industries such as Oil & Gas, which is well known to operate to world highest standards.
-About IRATA (Industrial Rope Access Trade Association).
+Atlas Access technicians & engineers are highly trained & competent to IRA standards, the world leading rope access qualification required in industries such as Oil & Gas, which is well known to operate to world highest standards.
+About IRA (Industrial Rope Access).

 Our equipment includes specialised lifting & rigging, rope access, height safety, rescue & military tactical gear which allow us to gain access to any part of the chimney in a safe and controlled manner.